mykelalvis/FT/Traveller/Locations/Sectors/Foreven Sector/Castrobancla.md

 ### Bandaluk

-Lovable rogues and gentlemen thieves with ugly faces and heavily-tattooed bodies, the Bandaluk are the opposite of the Kubotaur (see below) in many respects.
+Lovable rogues and gentlemen thieves with ugly faces and heavily-tattooed bodies, the Bandaluk are the opposite of the [[#Kubotaur]] in many respects.
 Their homeworld Bandama is another planet with a Hot environment and, like the Kubotaur, the Bandaluk have the Fast Metabolism trait.
 Like the Kubotaur, the Bandaluk describe themselves as a “warrior race,” and their core beliefs and ethos have strict codes of honor, which do include counting coup as a valid act in time of war – and they are always at war.

 Powerfully-built, Bandaluk live where Kubotaur fear to tread.
 Brokers, wheeler dealers and opportunists, these intimidating aliens move through the streets with the ease of birds of prey in the air.
 Throughout the sector, the Bandaluk are the species to go to for high-end jobs with big, well-laundered payoffs, relatively little risk and no questions asked.
 They also maintain whole chains of safe houses for hire.